Psychedelic/sonic-js-example/README.md

 > ⚠️ This project was developed using [React.js](https://reactjs.org/).
 If your application doesn't use React, you can still getting some ideas in how to apply it on your application by the comments added throughout project.

-The project have an example usage of:
+The project has examples of how to:
-- how interact with the library to fetch and show information from the Sonic canister.
+- Interact with the library to fetch and show information from the Sonic canister.
 - Connecting to the Sonic Swap canister using [Plug](https://plugwallet.ooo) as an identity provider.
+- Make swaps on behalf of authenticated users.

 The components present in the project are split in sections to prioritize the usage of each part in given section.